|

 Source: Booking.com

 Henn Na Hotel Asakusa offers a quirky family hotel in Tokyo, a memorable experience, with a unique check-in process handled by robot dinosaurs that delight children, and some big adults too!
-This playful touch is only the beginning, as the hotel also provides spacious family suites capable of comfortably accommodating up to five guests, along with the option of connecting rooms for larger families or those seeking additional privacy.
+The hotel also provides spacious family suites capable of comfortably accommodating up to five guests, along with the option of connecting rooms for larger families or those seeking additional privacy.

-Located in the heart of Asakusa, the hotel is ideally positioned for families who want easy access to Senso-ji Temple.
+Located in the heart of Asakusa, the hotel is ideal for families who want easy access to Senso-ji Temple.
 With a focus on futuristic fun Henn Na Hotel offers a memorable stay with a novel twist.

 Four Seasons Hotel Tokyo at Marunouchi